angelaanjorin/Hair-Hotty/README.md

 The website uses django allauth's built in functionality which allows the users to register and log in securely.
 There is also a reset password functionality which allows the user to input their email address and receive a link where they can securely reset their password.

 ## Future Features
 - Add a pop up with the current discount code which can be updated by the admin.
+Or allow the admin access to the edit the banner with new discount codes like the one displayed for the halloween season.
+- CRUD functionality to update the carousel images with new catching edited images depending on the shopping season, exeample the black friday sales, or upcoming christmas sales.
 - Add an event section to host a live online hair bazaar, with vendors, hair stylists and have a lottery with special prizes.
 Customers can buy the tickets to the lottery online and it will be stored on thier profile and they will be notified per email if they win.
+- Allow different user profiles, like hair stylists can have a unique customizable profile to highlight thier business and make this accessible to other users so that they can get potential customers.
+- For the online hair bazaar, you can have many different user profiles, like for vendors, hairstylists or moderators of the event.
 - Allow admin to update only stock level fields as a quicker option to restock items.
+- On the frontend provide the admin with a good overall view of the stocks of the products, so that they can be easily updated.
+Allow the admin a good overview and management of orders and returns.
+- Allow the management of discount codes by the admin.
+- Have a return section on the user´s profile so that they can monitor thier returns.
 - Send email to customers when their order changes status.

 ## Search Engine Optimization SEO and Marketing